John the Evangelist: Identity

+The exact identity of John – and the extent to which his identification with John the Apostle, John of Patmos and John the Presbyter is historical – is disputed between Christian tradition and scholars.

 The Gospel of John refers to an otherwise unnamed "disciple whom Jesus loved", who "bore witness to and wrote" the Gospel's message.
-The author of the Gospel of John seemed interested in maintaining the internal anonymity of the author's identity, although interpreting the Gospel in the light of the Synoptic Gospels and considering that the author names (and therefore is not claiming to be) Peter, and that James was martyred as early as AD 44, it has been widely believed that the author was the Apostle John (though some believe he was pretending to be).
+The author of the Gospel of John seemed interested in maintaining the internal anonymity of the author's identity, although interpreting the Gospel in the light of the Synoptic Gospels and considering that the author names (and therefore is not claiming to be) Peter, and that James was martyred as early as AD 44, Christian tradition has widely believed that the author was the Apostle John, though many modern scholars believe the work to be pseudepigrapha.

 Christian tradition says that John the Evangelist was John the Apostle.
-The Apostle John was one of the "pillars" of the Jerusalem church after Jesus' death.
-He was one of the original twelve apostles and is thought to be the only one to have not been killed for his faith.
+John, Peter and James the Just were the three pillars of the Jerusalem church after Jesus' death.
+He was one of the original twelve apostles and is thought to be the only one to escape martyrdom.
 It had been believed that he was exiled (around AD 95) to the Aegean island of Patmos, where he wrote the Book of Revelation.
 However, some attribute the authorship of Revelation to another man, called John the Presbyter, or to other writers of the late first century AD.
 Bauckham argues that the early Christians identified John the Evangelist with John the Presbyter.

 Authorship of the Johannine works

-The authorship of the Johannine works has been debated by scholars since at least the 2nd century AD.
-The main debate centers on who authored the writings, and which of the writings, if any, can be ascribed to a common author.

-Eastern Orthodox tradition attributes all of the Johannine books to John the Apostle.

-In the 6th century, the Decretum Gelasianum argued that Second and Third John have a separate author known as "John, a priest" (see John the Presbyter).
-Historical critics, like H.P.V.
-Nunn, the non-Christians Reza Aslan, and Bart Ehrman, reject the view that John the Apostle authored any of these works.

-Most modern scholars believe that the apostle John wrote none of these works, although some, such as J.A.T.
-Robinson, F. F. Bruce, Leon Morris, and Martin Hengel, hold the apostle to be behind at least some, in particular the gospel.

-There may have been a single author for the gospel and the three epistles.
-Some scholars conclude the author of the epistles was different from that of the gospel, although all four works originated from the same community.
+Since at least the 2nd century AD, scholars have debated the authorship of the Johannine works—whether they were written by one author or many, and if any of the authors can be identified with John the Apostle.

 The gospel and epistles traditionally and plausibly came from Ephesus, c.
 90–110, although some scholars argue for an origin in Syria.
+Eastern Orthodox tradition attributes all of the Johannine books to John the Apostle.
+Some today agree that the gospel and epistles may have been written by a single author, whether or not this was the apostle.

+Other scholars conclude that the author of the epistles was different from that of the gospel, although all four works originated from the same community.
+In the 6th century, the Decretum Gelasianum argued that the Second and Third Epistle of John have a separate author known as "John the priest."

+Historical critics like H.P.V.
+Nunn, Reza Aslan and Bart Ehrman, believe with most modern scholars that the apostle John wrote none of these works.
+Some scholars, though, such as John Robinson, F. F. Bruce, Leon Morris, and Martin Hengel, still hold the apostle to be behind at least some of the works in question, particularly the gospel.